ThatGuyJacobee/Elite-Music/README.md

 Elite Music was originally a part of my verified Discord bot...
 [Elite Bot](https://elite-bot.com/), but the music section had to be removed due to verification issues.
 Therefore, in a win situation, I decided to open-source the bot's music code in this repository.
 And even better, I decided to re-write the entire bot to improve the feature set and overall quality of the code.

 # Installation 🔌
-## Prerequisites
+## Prerequisites 🛂
 In order for the bot to function correctly, there are a few prerequisites that you must have on your system.

-- [NodeJS](https://nodejs.org/en) - For the bot to function, it must be running in a NodeJS environment running on v17.0 or higher.
+- [NodeJS](https://nodejs.org/en) - For the bot to function, it must be running in a NodeJS environment running on v16.9.0 or higher.
 It is highly recommended that you download the LTS build which is available for your OS to remain on the latest stable version.
 Head over to the [NodeJS Download website](https://nodejs.org/en/download) to download and install an appropriate version.

 - [FFmpeg](https://ffmpeg.org/) or Avconv - You will require either of these for transcoding.
 It is recommended to use FFmpeg.
-Head over to the [FFmpeg Download website](https://ffmpeg.org/download.html), select your OS and download the appropriate package.
-Alternatively, you can use `npm I ffmpeg-static` when setting up the bot to use the binaries, although this is **NOT** recommended.
+By default, the bot comes with the `ffmpeg-static` binaries as a dependancy which allows the bot to work out of the box.
+Alternatively, you may decide to set your own ffmpeg binaries.
+In this case, head over to the [FFmpeg Download website](https://ffmpeg.org/download.html), select your OS and download the appropriate package.
+You can then place `FFMPEG_PATH` as a new option into your .ENV file stating the custom path to your custom FFmpeg binaries.

 - [Discord Bot Account](https://discord.com/developers/applications) - You must register a bot on the Discord Developer site to gain access to a token to run the bot.
 Head over to the [Developer website](https://discord.com/developers/applications) and click on `New Application` button.
 Provide a name and press `Create`.
 Next on the left-hand menu, select the `Bot` section and press `Add Bot` alongside the confirmation.
 Finally, press `Reset Token` and finally copy the token and keep it safe.
 This is what you will have to place into your .ENV file for the bot to function.